thecartercenter/nemo-docs/content/users/users.rst

 User permission levels
 ----------------------

-ELMO has four user levels – Enumerator, Staffer, Coordinator, and Admin.
-Each user level has a different set of permissions based on the functions they are expected to perform during ELMO missions.
+NEMO/ELMO has four user levels – Enumerator, Staffer, Coordinator, and Admin.
+Each user level has a different set of permissions based on the functions they are expected to perform during the missions.

 .. list-table::
    :header-rows: 1